Logo close icon

 Those students accepted on the Work Integrated Learning modules will engage with decision-makers in our partner organisations and develop new skills in research, writing, IT and networking.

-How you will be assessed on the LLM/PGDip/PGCert International Business Law
+How you will be assessed on the LLM/PGDip/PGCert Commercial Law

 In order to present students with a more authentic form of assessment, Middlesex University has elected to move away from the examination model and has adopted an approach which reproduces the skills and tasks that are performed in the workplace.
 This commitment to professional alignment includes a varied mix of assessment styles such as: oral presentations, coursework, peer-marking, literature reviews and, where appropriate, a dissertation or report-writing.

-How you will be supported on the LLM/PGDip/PGCert International Business Law
+How you will be supported on the LLM/PGDip/PGCert Commercial Law

 You will have a strong support network available to you to make sure you develop all the necessary academic skills you need to achieve your full potential on your course.